 When I think about all of the stories I have read, and the movies I have seen, “real” Vets had a much different experience than I had.
 I didn’t get shot; I didn’t even get wounded.
-Other than a battle with malaria, I came home unscathed… physically.
+Other than a battle with the delirious fevers of malaria, I came home unscathed… physically.
 So why wasn’t I a happy camper?
 What more could I have asked for?
 And why did I feel so guilty about that?
 And why did I have nightmares?
 And why do I even question whether I am a real Vet or not?
 None of it makes sense to me.

 For many years after I came home, “back to the world”, I never talked to anyone about my Army service and I chose not to seek out other veterans.
 I kept to myself for the most part.
 But then on one unexpected occasion when I had an opportunity to speak with a fellow Vet who was a bit older than I was, he asked me what year I served in?
-When I replied “1971,” he laughed in a friendly way and said: “OHHH, that doesn’t really count, we had the war mostly all wrapped up by then!”
+When I replied “1971,” he laughed and said: “OHHH, that doesn’t really count, we had the war mostly all wrapped up by then!”
 I’m sure his intent wasn’t malicious, but man those words stung!
 And that for sure strongly reinforced my doubt… coming from another Veteran… Nope, I’m not a “real” Vet!

 The most devastating years of the war as far as the number of casualties was during the peak years of 1967-1968-1969.
 That is when 2/3 of all of the war’s 58,318 American deaths occurred.
 Those three years were the heaviest combat years from what was America’s longest war at the time.
 Those were the times during the war that most of the books and movies were about.
-The guys that fought in the actual “heavy combat” during those three years were real Vets for sure.
+The guys who fought in the actual “heavy combat” during those three years were real Vets for sure.
 They have absolutely and unequivocally earned and certainly deserve the highest respect and recognition from all of us.

 But what about the earlier 60’s and then the 70’s years of the war?
 Do those years count?
 As the war was winding down when I was there in 1971, the casualties had dropped way down.
 There were “only” 2,357 men killed.
 Only!!?
 That counts, right?
 Of course it does, those 2,357 men and the men who fought in the battles with them, large or small, are for sure real Vets, but what about the rest of us in 1971 and the other years?
 Should being a “real” Vet be defined as ONLY those who have been in “heavy combat” that resulted in heavy casualties?